rustanacexd/cc-slash-commands/process-task-list.md

         git commit -m "feat: add payment validation logic" -m "- Validates card type and expiry" -m "- Adds unit tests for edge cases" -m "Related to T123 in PRD"
         ```
   3. Once all the subtasks are marked completed and changes have been committed, mark the **parent task** as completed.
-- Stop after each sub‑task and wait for the user's go‑ahead.
+- Stop after each sub-task only if the user has asked for step-by-step confirmation.

 ## Task List Maintenance